Teach English in Costa Rica

 Visas for teachers in Costa Rica

 Because it is fairly expensive for employers to sponsor teachers on a work permit, schools need to ensure they’re hiring the right candidate before they commit to sponsorship.
-Therefore, when applying for teaching jobs in Costa Rica, keep in mind that the interview process can be lengthy.
+Therefore, when applying for English teaching jobs in Costa Rica, keep in mind that the interview process can be lengthy.

 Living in Costa Rica